-The Anchorage Zen Community and its practice space, Uto-an, are committed to providing authentic Soto Zen Buddhist practice and teachings to all who are interested.
+The Anchorage Zen Community and its practice space are committed to providing authentic Soto Zen Buddhist practice and teachings to all who are interested.
 We welcome people of any faith or background who are interested in cultivating compassion, awareness, and wisdom in their daily lives.

-Our schedule includes daily zazen and chanting, regular instruction for newcomers, study groups, prison volunteer work, and dharma talks; we also hold one-day sittings, sesshin, precepts ceremonies, and more.
+Our schedule includes daily zazen and chanting, regular instruction for newcomers, study groups, prison volunteer work, and dharma talks; we also hold one-day sittings (Zazenkai), sesshin, precepts ceremonies, and more.
 We are a non-residential community, voluntarily maintained and supported by our members.
-If you have questions about the practice at Uto-an, feel free to contact us at firstname.lastname@example.org.
+If you have questions about the practice, feel free to contact us at email@example.com.

-Study groups read, discuss, and put into practice the teaching Dharma book.
-A study group can both be lead by the teacher or facilitated by lay people
+Study groups read, discuss, and put into practice the teachings of the Dharma book.
+A study group can both be lead by the teacher or facilitated by lay people.

 Sundays at 10:25 am.

-On the 3rd Saturday of the month there is a day long retreat, except months with a Mini Sesshin.
+On the 3rd Saturday of the month there is a day long retreat.
 The schedule is divided into two blocks, 9 am to 12 pm and 1 to 4 pm.
 Either block may be attended, or both.
 It is encouraged that all participants finish the block once they have started it.
 Dokusan will regularly be offered as part of the retreat.
 Those attending both blocks should bring a bagged lunch; the AZC will offer rice, light soup, and hot water.

-AZC volunteers make regular visits to Highland Mountain Correctional Center in Eagle River to practice zazen and discuss matters of faith and practice.
+AZC volunteers make regular visits to Highland Mountain Correctional Center in Eagle River and Spring Creek Correctional Facility in Seward to practice zazen and discuss matters of faith and practice.

 Sewing Rakusu and Okesa (Buddha Robe)